komalsanwal1/Notes-Guru/README.md

-# NoteGuru - AI-Powered Study Assistant
+# NotesGuru - AI-Powered Study Assistant

 **Simplify, summarize, understand, and chat with your notes using the power of AI.
-NoteGuru is designed to transform your study and note-taking experience, making learning smarter and more efficient.**
+NotesGuru is designed to transform your study and note-taking experience, making learning smarter and more efficient.**